lyx0/jaf/README.md

 `ExifAllowedIds`   | a space-separated list of EXIF tag IDs that should be preserved through EXIF scrubbing (only relevant if `ScrubExif` is `true`)
 `ExifAllowedPaths` | a space-separated list of EXIF tag paths that should be preserved through EXIF scrubbing (only relevant if `ScrubExif` is `true`)
 `ExifAbortOnError` | whether to abort JPEG and PNG uploads if an error occurs during EXIF scrubbing (only relevant if `ScrubExif` is `true`)
+`FileExpiration`   | whether to automatically remove files after a given time or not (`true` or `false`)

-Make sure the user running jaf has suitable permissions to read, and write to, `FileDir`.
+Make sure the user running yaf has suitable permissions to read, and write to, `FileDir`.
 Also note that `LinkLength` directly relates to the number of files that can be saved.
 Since jaf only uses alphanumeric characters for file name generation, a maximum of `(26 + 26 + 10)^LinkLength` names can be generated.